12anonymouz12/Nexus/README.md

 https://p01--nexus--vjlzx5zxcpxq.code.run/
 - Give it a try before reading everything else.
 - Have fun with it and ask it anything.
+- The entire project is my idea, including the UI, all designed from my own ideas.
+-
 -
 -
 -